vedro-universe/vedro-import-profiler/README.md

 # Vedro Import Profiler

-Vedro Import Profiler allows you to profile your imports in Vedro projects, helping you identify and optimize import statements for better performance.
+Vedro Import Profiler allows you to profile your imports in [Vedro](https://vedro.io) projects, helping you identify and optimize import statements for better performance.

 ## Installation

-To get started, you first need to install the Vedro Import Profiler plugin.
+To get started, you first need to install the [vedro-import-profiler](https://pypi.org/project/vedro-import-profiler/) plugin.
 Open your terminal and run the following command:

 ```shell
 $ pip install vedro-import-profiler